How to play 21 Card Points Rummy Online

 There are other value cards in 21 card rummy as well.
 Ace of Spades and 2 of Clubs are in hand, they become value cards and carry penalty points.
 These cards are not used as jokers unless they are the sterling joker, upper joker or lower joker respectively.

-Some actions will incur you penalties in 21 cards rummy.
-You have the option of dropping from a game of 21 cards rummy.
+Some actions will incur you values penalties and points in 21 cards rummy.
+Please read through the below carefully -

 Important things to remember in 21 cards points rummy: